 Peter Johnson, MS, DPS

-Dr. Johnson teaches customer-driven marketing, sales management, consumer behavior, and services marketing at the Gabelli School.
-His research focuses on the use of improvisational techniques to enhance the rapid development of marketing strategies and to improve marketing performance.
+Dr. Johnson teaches customer-driven marketing, sales management, consumer relationship management, and services marketing at the Gabelli School.
+His research focuses on the use of organizational improvisational for the rapid development of marketing strategies and to improve marketing performance.
 He also has investigated the effects of creativity on digital marketing environments.

 Dr. Johnson’s academic accomplishments are enhanced by his experience in the corporate world.
 He has been a managing partner at Marketmaker Capital, an investment firm that specializes in raising capital for technology companies.
 He has worked as a senior agency executive at Bozell, Jacobs, Kenyon and Eckhardt and at Grey Advertising in New York, where he created integrated marketing campaigns for global clients in consumer goods, financial services, government services, and industrial equipment.
-In 1995, he was part of a management team that built one of the first e-commerce and advertising firms, Poppe-Tyson/Modem Media.
+In 1995, he was part of a management team that built one of the first digital ad agencies, Poppe-Tyson/Modem Media.
 He also helped lead US Interactive to a successful IPO in 1999.

 Dr. Johnson holds a BA in economics and an MS in integrated marketing communications from Northwestern University, and he earned his doctoral degree in marketing and international economics from Pace University in New York.
 He is a member of the Academy of Marketing Science, the American Marketing Association, and the Direct Marketing Educational Foundation.